Becheler/Becheler.github.io/pages/_posts/2018-10-12-reflexion-about-languages.md

 So naturally I am tempted to share this idea, because I thing it is a useful perspective, and that is why I write this blog!

-# Why you should definitely read that
+##  Why you should definitely read that?

 Going through this post series will help you understanding understand better how much **abstraction is important for us**, poor humans (machine actually don't care).